The humble golden kee chang that are extraordinary

 - To enjoy, unwrap the dumplings and served them with a gula Melaka sauce, sugar or even kaya (coconut jam).

-To store the kee chang, seal them in a freezer bag before placing them in the freezer.
-They are good for up to one month or so.
-When ready to enjoy, remove the dumplings from the freezer and thaw them in the refrigerator for a day.
-Reheat in a steamer on high heat for 10 minutes and allow to cool before consuming them.
+For convenient storage of the kee chang, it is advisable to seal them in a freezer bag before placing them in the freezer.
+They can be safely stored for about a month.
+When you are ready to enjoy them, remove the dumplings from the freezer and allow them to thaw in the refrigerator for a day.
+To reheat, place them in a steamer set to high heat for about 10 minutes.
+Remember to let them cool before indulging.

 According to an article in the Singapore Straits Times, senior health correspondent Salma Khalik noted that, “Food-grade lye water is very different from lye water for industrial use and is safe for consumption.
 In fact, the ingredient is found in many commonly consumed food and is sometimes used as a substitute for baking soda.
 It is added to Chinese and Japanese noodles to prevent them from disintegrating when cooked in soup and adds a chewy "bite" to the taste.
 In Chinese cuisine, it is also used in mooncakes, "zongzi" or yellow glutinous dumplings, as well as to make century eggs.
 In the West, it is used to make cookies crispier, olives less bitter and it gives bagels and pretzels their texture.
 While there is no definitive proof that lye is not carcinogenic, it should be noted that lots of food can be carcinogenic, such as salted fish and pickled mustard green.
 The key is moderation in consumption".